terraform-cisco-modules/easy-imm/README.md

 #### Notes for the `variables.auto.tfvars`:

-* intersight_fqdn: SaaS will by default be `intersight.com`.
+* `intersight_fqdn`: SaaS will by default be `intersight.com`.
 Available in the event of CVA or PVA deployments.
-* moids_policies: Consume Policies from a Data Source instead of a Resource.
+* `moids_policies`: Consume Policies from a Data Source instead of a Resource.
 This is helpful if you separate the `policies` module from `profiles/templates`.
-* moids_pools: Consume Pools from a Data Source instead of a Resource.
+* `moids_pools`: Consume Pools from a Data Source instead of a Resource.
 This is helpful if you seperate the `pools` Module from the `policies` module.
-* tags: Not Required, but by default the version of the script is being flagged here.
+* `tags`: Not Required, but by default the version of the script is being flagged here.

 ## Environment Variables